i2kmt/affinity-and-transcription/README.md

 | TP53      | TGACATGCCCAGGCATGTCT   | 26.69956  | 0.98575        | +      | 2                 | 1             |
 | P21       | CAACATGTTGGGACATGTTC   | 22.15398  | 0.94431        | -      | 1                 | 2             |

+### Discussion
+As seen in the table above, the higher the affinity binding of the transcription factor and the DNA, the higher the expression of the following gene.
+Although, there are some exceptions, which could be explained with the orientation of p53
 [^1]: Inga, A., Storici, F., Darden, T. A., & Resnick, M. A. (2002).
 Differential transactivation by the p53 transcription factor is highly dependent on p53 level and promoter target sequence.
 Molecular and cellular biology, 22(24), 8612-8625.
 [^2]: McLure, K. G., & Lee, P. W. (1998).
 How p53 binds DNA as a tetramer.
 The EMBO journal, 17(12), 3342-3350.
 [^3]: Verfaillie, A., Svetlichnyy, D., Imrichova, H., Davie, K., Fiers, M., Atak, Z. K., ... & Aerts, S. (2016).
 Multiplex enhancer-reporter assays uncover unsophisticated TP53 enhancer logic.
 Genome research, 26(7), 882-895.